undeadwanderer/last.fm-last-played-tracks-rainmeter-skin/README.md

 - Changed the title/album/artist length limiting method from a string length regex to a meter width limit with string clipping.

 1.02 / May 14, 2023
-- Made the first track's font color red if it's the "now playing" track or white if it isn't.
+- The first track's font color is now red if it's currently scrobbling.

 1.01 / May 13, 2023
 - Increased the displayed character limit for artist and album tags.
-First release.
+- First release.

 1.0 / May 13, 2023
 - Initial commit.